 Ensure the Site Itself Has Good Security

-It doesn’t matter how well-meaning the owners of a site may be.
+It doesn’t matter how well-meaning the owners of an online shopping site may be.
 If the site itself isn’t secure, hackers can get your information as it passes from your computer into the site’s data banks.

 The first thing you should do is make sure the site has an SSL certificate (Secure Sockets Layer certificate), which encrypts the data you send.
 Rather than sending your personal and payment information in plain text, which is easy to intercept and use against you, a site with an SSL certificate helps to ensure that your information doesn’t get into the wrong hands.